gabrielgt/EvergineDocs/manual/graphics/low_level_api/resourcefactory.md

 # ResourceFactory

-This API is used to **Evergine** on all platform and graphics APIs (DirectX, Vulkan, OpenGL, WebGL, Metal and WebGPU), so if you need to create a Low-Level object like a native Texture, Sampler, GraphicsPipeline or buffer you need to use the ResourceFactory.

-All the common Low-Level object (textures, buffer, ...) are represented by abstract classes and this Factory allow you to create them in the same way for all the supported APIs.
+**ResourceFactory** is the factory class responsible to create all low-level objects like a native Texture, Sampler, GraphicsPipeline among other things...

-Once you have the [GraphicsContext](graphicscontext.md) instance you can use it to access to the resource factory and start creating Low-Level objects.
-To create a VertexBuffer object:
+Once you have the [GraphicsContext](graphicscontext.md) instance you can use it to access to the ResourceFactory and start creating Low-Level objects.
+In this example, to create a VertexBuffer object:

 ```csharp
 var vertexBufferDescription =